 Financial Statements: Reports or summaries used to analyze a business’ financial situation.

 Grant Program: There are a number of grant programs that may be available to help fund business expenses.
 These are administered by various entities and often require that detailed information about the applicant and the business operation be submitted as part of the application.
 Many grants have application deadlines attached to them.
-Some city grant programs are: façade grants, white box grants, and REC fee grants.
+Some city grant programs are: façade grants and REC fee grants.
 Other agencies administer additional grant programs.

 License: A license is a form of written permission that is granted by a governing body that may include the city, state or federal government.
 A license generally has conditions that must be followed and often requires that an applicant provide detailed information regarding operations, background information and/or financial information.